bluecmd/tls-fw-poc/README.md

 authentication close to the edge while still preserving secrecy of the communication.

-I wanted to prove to myself that my idea worked, and it does.
+I wanted to prove to myself that my idea worked, and it does for TLSv1.2.
+For TLSv1.3 this does not work.

 ## Usage